opendocsg/slw-judgments-backfill/2006_SGHC_60/report.md

 I note that Dr Phang did not venture to suggest the period for which the accused should receive medical treatment in order to retard or arrest her illness.

-12     Mr Anandan has also helpfully drawn to my attention the observations of the learned Chief Justice Yong Pung How in _Ng So Kuen Connie v PP_ at [2003] 3 SLR 178 at [58]:
+12     Mr Anandan has also helpfully drawn to my attention the observations of the learned Chief Justice Yong Pung How in _Ng So Kuen Connie v PP_ at <span class="citation">[2003] 3 SLR 178</span> at [58]:

  [T]he element of general deterrence can and should be given considerably less weight if the offender was suffering from a mental disorder at the time of the commission of the offence.
 This is particularly so if there is a causal link between the mental disorder and the commission of the offence.
 In addition to the need for a causal link, other factors such as the seriousness of the mental condition, the likelihood of the appellant repeating the offence and the severity of the crime, are factors which have to be taken into account by the sentencing judge.
 In my view, general deterrence will not be enhanced by meting out an imprisonment term to a patient suffering from a serious mental disorder which led to the commission of the offence. [emphasis added]

 13     I accept the force and logic of these percipient observations.
 The issue of general deterrence cannot be a real consideration in a case like this since there is a very real and palpable causal link between the illness and the two offences.
 The principal sentencing considerations in this case should to that extent relate to and address the rehabilitation of the accused and the protection of the public.
-Given the singular gravity of the offences involved in the present case, however, there is no doubt that a lengthy custodial sentence is imperative, unlike the case of the accused in _Goh Lee Yin v PP_ [2006] 1 SLR 530, who was a kleptomaniac with exceptionally strong family support.
+Given the singular gravity of the offences involved in the present case, however, there is no doubt that a lengthy custodial sentence is imperative, unlike the case of the accused in _Goh Lee Yin v PP_ <span class="citation">[2006] 1 SLR 530</span>, who was a kleptomaniac with exceptionally strong family support.

 14     The accused’s conduct is nothing short of deeply disturbing However, it must now be acknowledged in the light of the medical evidence that it was fuelled and triggered by her illness.